Killed Royal Navy co-pilot honoured at ceremony in Dorset

 She was commemorated earlier with a flypast over Swanage station and the unveiling of a train named after her.

-The D6515 diesel locomotive was unveiled as Lt Jenny Lewis RN in memory of the railway enthusiast, who was 25.'So honoured'
+The D6515 diesel locomotive was unveiled as Lt Jenny Lewis RN in memory of the railway enthusiast, who was 25.

 The naming ceremony was organised and hosted by Brian Denton, chairman of the 71A Locomotive Group, which preserves locomotives, and the address was given by a senior officer with the Royal Navy's Fleet Air Arm.